EMSCompass/Measures/README.md

-# Measures
+# EMS Compass Performance Measures
-Performance measures for public comment and testing.
+Performance measures will be made available here for public comment and testing.
+Easy linking, updating, and tracking made possible by GitHub.